Zidan1059/writing-speed-tester/README.md

 # TypeTest

-A minimal, dark-themed typing speed test built with TypeScript and vanilla CSS.
+A minimal, dark-themed typing speed tester built with TypeScript and vanilla CSS.

 ## Features